ELYRIA, OH – Today, the city of Elyria and Lorain County Community College announced the Skill City Promise initiative.

 “It’s a win-win-win.
 Our residents get the skills they need to make a meaningful wage, our business community gets the talent they need to be successful, and the city wins by keeping resources and opportunities in Elyria” said Mayor Frank Whitfield “It’s about investing in our greatest asset, our people.
 That is how we are going to rebuild our city.”

-The restricted fund will exclusively provide last dollar awards to Elyria residents enrolled in designated short-term certificate/credential programs to fill any tuition gaps other funding sources are unable to cover, up to a maximum of $1,700 – the average full cost of a 16-week program.
+The restricted fund will exclusively provide last dollar awards to Elyria residents enrolled in designated short-term certificate/credential programs to fill any tuition gaps other funding sources are unable to cover.
 Lorain County Community College estimates the average award for the program will be $500, with a goal of training 2,025 Elyria Residents by the year 2025.
 The total cost of the program is estimated at just over $1 million, and will be raised through grants and donations.

 Those interested in helping transform the lives of Elyrians by making a tax-deductible gift to the Elyria Skill City Promise Fund can do so at lcccfoundation.org/give/here.html with the selection of Elyria “Skill City” Program.